RazvanML/reco-link/_posts/2015-11-04-Data vs Algorithms.md

 linkage is a time consuming and error prone process.
 Starting from scratch, one will need about 2-6 months to understand the nature of data and have a "home-backed" record linkage system, which is far from being perfect.
-My attempt is to provide the backbone of a record linkage system, that will assist the users in data and rule exploration, will keep the linkage logic in a very succinct, easy to maintain manner, will deliver a very good performance, and will allow incremental record linkage, eliminating the need to perform the linkage from scratch each time data changes.
+My attempt is to provide the backbone of a record linkage system, that will assist the users in data and rule exploration, will keep the linkage logic in a very succinct, easy to maintain manner while delivering a very good performance.
+Also it will allow incremental record linkage, eliminating the need to perform the linkage from scratch each time data changes.

 I think I have answered the question, considering additional data as more viable direction; I would like to hear other opinions, experiences or ideas.